NormalNvim/NormalNvim/README.md

 ## Distro features

 * ⚡ **Lazy:** Plugins are loaded lazily, providing super fast performance.
-* 😎 **Plugins are self-contained:** Allowing you to easily delete what you don't want.
 * 🔋 **Batteries included:** Most [plugins](https://github.com/NormalNvim/NormalNvim/wiki/plugins) you will ever need are included and debugged by default.
 Get the best user experience out of the box and forget about nasty bugs in your Neovim config.
+* 😎 **Plugins are self-contained:** Allowing you to easily delete what you don't want.
 * 🤖 **IDE tools:** We ship [Compiler.nvim](https://github.com/Zeioth/compiler.nvim) (compiler), [DAP](https://github.com/mfussenegger/nvim-dap) (debugger), [Neotest](https://github.com/nvim-neotest/neotest) (test runner), and [Dooku.nvim](https://github.com/Zeioth/dooku.nvim) (docs generator)
 * 🐞 **IDE parsers:** Linters, Formatters, LSP, Treesitter... preinstalled, preconfigured and ready to code for the top 12 most popular programming languages.
-* 🔒 **Plugin version lock:** You can choose "stable" or "nightly" update channels.
+* 🥶 **Plugin version freeze:** You can choose "stable" or "nightly" update channels.
 Or if you prefer, use :NvimFreezePluginVersions to create your own stable versions!
 * 🔙 **Rollbacks:** You can easily recover from a nvim distro update using :NvimRollbackRestore
 * 🔥 **Hot reload:** Every time you change something in your config, the changes are reflected on nvim on real time without need to restart.
 * 📱 **Phone friendly:** You can also install it on Android Termux.
 Did you ever have a compiler in your pocket? 😉